Skip to content

 Can copper be overdosed?

-In principle, the trace element has a relatively low toxicity, which means that acute poisoning can be avoided.
-Very unlikely is.
+Basically, the trace element has a relatively low toxicity, which means that acute poisoning is Very unlikely is.
 Nevertheless, several nutrition societies have set a so-called Tolerable Upper Intake Level - i.e. a maximum intake - of 10 mg per day.2,3,4,5

-A chronically increased copper intake can lead to Symptoms such as liver damage or disorders of the digestive tract.
-Risk group Patients with Wilson's disease are particularly susceptible to copper overdose.2,3
+A chronically increased copper intake can lead to Symptoms such as liver damage or digestive tract disorders.
+Risk group for such copper overdose are mainly patients with Wilson's disease.2,3

 When does the deficiency occur?

-A copper deficiency is generally more unlikely.
-People with a increased risk The most susceptible to copper deficiency are patients with Menkes' syndrome, coeliac disease and people who take high-dose zinc supplements.
+A copper deficiency is basically rather unlikely.
+People with a increased risk for copper deficiency are patients with Menkes syndrome, celiac disease, and people taking high-dose zinc supplements.

-In this context, the deficiency of the vital trace element can be Symptoms such as anemia, hypopigmentation, connective tissue disorders, osteoporosis, disorders of the Fat-metabolism, hypercholesterolemia, as well as a movement coordination disorder called ataxia and an increased risk of infection.2,3
+In this context, the deficiency of the vital trace element can be Symptoms such as anemia, hypopigmentation, connective tissue disorders, osteoporosis, disorders of the Fat-metabolism, hypercholesterolemia, as well as a disorder of movement coordination called ataxia and an increased risk of infections.2,3

 What does copper contain?